the4thdoctor/dbaday/content/dba.md

 banner: "/images/winter_storm.jpg"
 ---

-Being a database administrator is weird.
-The job is a strange combination of theory and practice, strictness and loose rules mix together in a magic blend.
+Database administration is weird.
+The job is a strange combination of theory and practice, strictness and loose rules mixed together in a magic blend.

-The DBA is likely one of the most obscure and one of the less appreciated roles within the IT organisations.
+The DBA is probably one of the most obscure and one of the less appreciated roles within the IT organisations.

-Their efforts are pretty invisible and they are seen as [grumpy and not approachable](http://www.sqlskills.com/insidercontent/201204/20120416newsletter.pdf).
+Hard working goes pretty unnoticed and DBA are perceived as [grumpy and not approachable](http://www.sqlskills.com/insidercontent/201204/20120416newsletter.pdf).

-However Database administration's work happens behind the scenes, with no fanfares.
-Often the carefully planned operations happen during the weekends or in antisocial hours.
-They strive to keep the business up running but nobody knows.
+DBA's work happens behind the scenes, with no fanfares, often the carefully planned operations are on the weekends or in antisocial hours.
+The DBA strives to keep the business up running but nobody knows.

-## It's the DBA day, show your appreciation!
+## Say thank you  to your DBA!

 The 6th of July 2018 is the first Database Administrators Appreciation Day.